-Stretch marks are long, narrow streaks, stripes or lines that develop on the skin and which differ in hue from the surrounding skin.
-They are the result of a sudden stretching of the skin and are extremely common.
+Stretch marks are long, narrow streaks, stripes, or lines that develop on the skin.
+They occur when the skin is suddenly stretched and are extremely common.

 Fast facts on stretch marks

 - Stretch marks are long, narrow streaks or stripes that occur when the skin is stretched too quickly.

 - Pregnancy, puberty, and rapid weight gain can all cause stretch marks.

 - There is little medical evidence available confirming the effectiveness of current treatments for stretch marks.

 - Stretch marks often fade over time without treatment and do not pose any serious long-term health risks.